Comparing French Cycling Holidays

 How long to get there?

-Unless you enjoy the process of holiday travel, ask what is the total travel time from front door to dropping the suitcase?
-Perhaps train travel is more relaxing than flying but the comparison still makes sense
+Unless you enjoy the process of holiday travel, ask what is the total travel time from your front door to dropping the suitcase?
+Perhaps train travel is more relaxing than flying but the comparison still makes sense.